 The secret to this hidden veggie sauce is butternut squash.
 It replaces a good portion of cream AND cheese found in traditional baked mac and cheese.

-How do you cook pasta for baked butternut squash mac and cheese?
+How to cook pasta for baked mac and cheese

 I highly recommend you cook the noodles al dente, slightly tender, which is just enough because they'll finish cooking in the final bake.

 The sauce-to-noodle ratio: remember this when you're making baked mac and cheese.